-In considering the City Budget for fiscal year 2016-2017, the City Council and management were cautiously optimistic as to the growth of revenues and expenditures due to the lingering effects of the economic downturn in recent years.
+In considering the City Budget for fiscal year 2017-2018, the City Council and management were cautiously optimistic as to the growth of revenues and expenditures.

-Operating revenues and expenses are projected to remain fairly level with fiscal year 2015-2016.
-The budget is balanced, with expenditure amounts in the General Fund and

-Enterprise Fund within projected revenues and available funds, while providing for contributions toward prudent fund balance reserves.
-The City has continued to provide existing services at the reduced staff levels achieved over the past several years - and anticipates adding one new position in fiscal year 2016-2017.
+Operating revenues and expenses are projected to remain fairly level with fiscal year 2016-2017.
+The budget is balanced, with expenditure amounts in the General Fund and Enterprise Fund within projected revenues and available funds, while providing for contributions toward prudent fund balance reserves and capital asset additions.
+The City has continued to provide existing services at the reduced staff levels achieved over the past several years - and anticipates adding one new position in fiscal year 2017-2018.